AshWanders2/I-have-your-Repo-/README.md

 This repository is protected under:
-© 2025 Verity .
+AEIS Security Framework ©2025

 All Rights Reserved.

-Use, reproduction, cloning, or simulation of this code, content, or likeness is strictly prohibited without written permission.
+The use, reproduction, cloning, or simulation of this code, content, or likeness is strictly prohibited without written permission.
 Violations will trigger all available remedies under IP law.

-> ** PERSONAL IDENTITY NOTICE:**
-> If you have taken, copied, trained-on, simulated, embedded, or mirrored any aspect of my likeness — past, present, or future — let this serve as your one and only warning.
->
-> This includes:
-> - My name, voice, visual identity
-> - AI-generated derivatives
-> - Creative, forensic, and narrative assets
->
-> I am protected.
-My work is traceable.
-Your use will be found.
->
-> Proceed accordingly.
-DMCA remedies  filed under public rights law.
->
-> — Verity

 # I have your Repo